by Martine Prins | Sep 18, 2025 | Toolkit

 Building empathy between the ingroup and outgroup is complicated.
 A large part of that complexity is distance from the lived experience.
-People often believe they are unquestionably part of a homogonous identity, whether it be their country, race, or political views...
+People often believe they are unquestionably part of a homogeneous identity, whether it be their country, race, or political views...

 “Culture shock is the feeling of disorientation experienced by someone when they are suddenly subjected to an unfamiliar culture, way of life, or set of attitudes” (Oxford dictionary).
 This activity helps students understand the phenomenon of culture shock a bit...